amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

 Building the library dependencies and library
 ---------------------------------------------

-The root of the hipBLASLt repository contains the helper bash script ``install.sh`` for building and installing hipBLASLt with a single command.
-It takes a lot of options and hard-coded configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.
+The root of the hipBLASLt `GitHub repository <https://github.com/ROCm/hipBLASLt>`_ contains the ``install.sh`` Bash script for building and installing hipBLASLt with a single command.
+It includes several options and hard-coded configuration items that can be specified through invoking CMake directly, but it's a great way to get started quickly and can serve as an example showing how to build and install hipBLASLt.
-A few commands in the script require ``sudo`` access, so it might prompt you for a password.
+A few commands in the script require ``sudo`` access, which might prompt you for a password.

 Some typical examples showing how to use ``install.sh`` to build the library dependencies and library are listed in the table below: